-Soleimani enjoys expansive authority and latitude to execute critical operations and campaigns as the head of the Quds Force.
+Soleimani enjoyed expansive authority and latitude to execute critical operations and campaigns as the head of the Quds Force.
 The Quds (“Jerusalem”) Force is an elite branch of the IRGC that is tasked with exporting the revolutionary ideals of the Islamic Republic and serving as the external action arm for the regime.
-As the head of this force, Soleimani will continue to support, develop, and direct proxy groups and other political allies in the region in order to strengthen deterrence, pursue Iran’s offensive objectives, gain the upper hand against Sunni Arab states, and drive the US out of the Middle East.
+As the head of this force, Soleimani supported, developed, and directed proxy groups and other political allies in the region in order to strengthen deterrence, pursue Iran’s offensive objectives, gain the upper hand against Sunni Arab states, and drive the US out of the Middle East.

-Qassem Soleimani directly answers to the supreme leader, who has given the Quds Force Commander a free hand in implementing Khamenei’s strategic goals regionally.
-Soleimani therefore enjoys a direct line of communication to the supreme leader, even though the Quds Force is nominally under the auspices of the IRGC chain of command.
-Soleimani likely also works in close cooperation with IRGC Commander Mohammad Ali Jafari, however.
-Soleimani thus has a much more robust role in shaping Iran’s foreign policy than President Hassan Rouhani or Foreign Minister Mohammad Javad Zarif.
-Soleimani has nonetheless managed to stay largely aloof of domestic political squabbles in Iran.Show Less
+Qassem Soleimani directly answered to the supreme leader, who has given the Quds Force Commander a free hand in implementing Khamenei’s strategic goals regionally.
+Soleimani therefore enjoyed a direct line of communication to the supreme leader, even though the Quds Force is nominally under the auspices of the IRGC chain of command.
+Soleimani likely also worked in close cooperation with IRGC Commander Mohammad Ali Jafari, however.
+Soleimani thus had a much more robust role in shaping Iran’s foreign policy than President Hassan Rouhani or Foreign Minister Mohammad Javad Zarif.
+Soleimani nonetheless managed to stay largely aloof of domestic political squabbles in Iran.Show Less